nixblik/drawscii/README.md

-# Draawsci
+# Drawscii

-Draawsci is a command-line program that converts ASCII drawings to proper graphics files.
+Drawscii is a command-line program that converts ASCII drawings to proper graphics files.
 Consider the following example drawing:

 ```